Citing a book in MLA style

 If a book has three or more authors, add “et al.” after the first author’s name: Author Last Name, First Name et al.

-Wagner, Richard.
+• Wagner, Richard.
 On Conducting: A Treatise on Style in the Execution of Classical Music.
-Translated by Edward Dannreuther, W. Reeves, 1897.
+Translated by Edward Dannreuther, 2nd ed., W. Reeves, 1897.
 Hathi Trust Digital Library, hdl.handle.net/2027/mdp.39015009463210.
-Accessed 18 November 2022.

 Edited book

-Last Name of Editor, First Name, editor(s).
+• Last Name of Editor, First Name, editor(s).
 Title of Book.
 Publisher, Publication Date.

-Matuz, Roger, editor.
+• Matuz, Roger, editor.
 Contemporary Canadian Artists.
 Gale Canada, 1997.

 Chapter in an edited book

-This format also applies for citing a work within an anthology or a collection, e.g. a collection of poems.
+This format also applies to citing a work within an anthology or a collection, e.g. a collection of poems.
 Note that the first author's name listed is the author of the chapter/essay/short story.
 If there is no editor given, you may leave out that part of the citation.

-Last Name, First Name.
+• Last Name, First Name.
 "Title of Chapter/Work."
 Title of Book, edited by Editor's Name(s), Publisher, Year, pp. #-#.

-Ross, Colin.
+• Ross, Colin.
 "The Story of Grey Owl."
 Fiction/Non-Fiction: A Reader and Rhetoric, edited by Garry Engkent and Lucia Engkent, Thomson Nelson, 2006, pp. 327-333.

 More information